andreimaxim/andreimaxim.com/_posts/2025-05-31-how-i-use-ai-for-programming.md

-However, I picked up Ruby and Ruby on Rails much faster than .NET because of the way you'd learn Rails back then was to follow the [Agile Web Development with Rails][awdwr] book and manually type the code in your editor, run the code, see it work or failing, fixing it, then move on to the next code snippet and so on.
+However, I picked up Ruby and Ruby on Rails much faster than .NET because of the way you'd learn Rails back then was to follow the [Agile Web Development with Rails][awdwr] book and manually type the code in your editor, run the code, see it work or failing, fix it, then move on to the next code snippet and so on.

 [awdwr]: https://pragprog.com/titles/rails8/agile-web-development-with-rails-8/

-Many years later, when LSPs became popular and then Github Copilot became available, I remembered Charles Petzold article and, even to this day, I disable autocompletion of any kind (I have a keyboard shortcut for on-demand autocompletion, but it's normally turned off by default).
+Many years later, when LSPs became popular and then Github Copilot became available, I remembered Charles Petzold's article and, even to this day, I disable autocompletion of any kind (I have a keyboard shortcut for on-demand autocompletion, but it's normally turned off by default).
 I like the code navigation tools, because they are much faster than grepping through code, but I've always found that autocompletion is not only very distracting, but it also enables me to make a lesser effort when it comes to properly naming methods or classes.

 AI tools are much more powerful than LSPs and, as such, I'm trying to be as careful as possible when using them because the medium or long-term side-effects on our brains from using such tools is unknown and there already is evidence of